28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 If you’re designing a logo and want to stand out, cursive fonts are a fantastic way to differentiate your brand.
-From ornate calligraphy to cute lil’ wiggles, we’ve hand-picked 24 of the best cursive fonts to use in 2024, plus examples from famous brands, and tips on designing your own script logos.
+From ornate calligraphy to unique curves and wiggles, we’ve hand-picked 28 of the best cursive fonts to use in 2025, plus examples from famous brands, and tips on designing your own script logos.

 Let’s take a look!